vineshgvk/PII-Data/README.md

 | STREET_ADDRESS | This holds the student’s address.|

 ## Downloading Dataset
-`downloadData.py` downloads the zipped source files including test from the source.
-`unzipFile.py` extracts the downloaded datasets (files are stored in .json).
+`downloadData.py` downloads the zipped source files including test from the source `unzipFile.py` extracts the downloaded datasets (files are stored in .json)

 ## Data Processing
-`loadData.py` loads json files for training after unzipping.
+`loadData.py` loads json files for training after unzipping. <br />
-`naHandler.py` checks for NULLs in the dataset and processes accordingly. loadData > naHandler (returns afterNA.pkl) `dupeRemoval.py` removes duplicate, if any, from the dataset. naHandler > dupeRemoval (returns afterDupeRemoval.pkl) `anomalyDetect.py` checks for inconsistencies and anomalies within the dataset (right data types, text length above threshold length, etc.)
+`naHandler.py` checks for NULLs in the dataset and processes accordingly. loadData > naHandler (returns afterNA.pkl) <br />
+`dupeRemoval.py` removes duplicate, if any, from the dataset. naHandler > dupeRemoval (returns afterDupeRemoval.pkl) <br />
+`anomalyDetect.py` checks for inconsistencies and anomalies within the dataset (right data types, text length above threshold length, etc.) <br />
-`tokenizer.py` Tokenize `full_text` column of the document through a nltk tokenizer (word and sentence) and stores it as nltkWordTokens.
+`tokenizer.py` Tokenize `full_text` column of the document through a nltk tokenizer (word and sentence) and stores it as nltkWordTokens <br />

 ## Explorator Analysis
 `exploreData.py` to explore and find patterns within the text data.
-Consumes `input train.json` file for processing.
+Consumes `input train.json` file for processing <br />